 The official last date of attendance for students who withdraw will be determined by the students’ instructor in conjunction with the Registrar’s Office.

-student who officially withdraws will complete a form with the Registrar’s Office which must be signed by various University Offices including the Financial Aid Office.
+A student who officially withdraws will complete a form with the Registrar’s Office, which must be signed by various university offices including the Financial Aid Office.

 The Registrar’s Office initiates the withdrawal form and procedure for pre-registered non-returning students.

 The Financial Aid Office will return any unearned portion of the grant and/or loan funds to the Department of Education.
-(This may cause a balance owed to the University which becomes the student’s responsibility).
+(This may cause a balance owed to the university that becomes the student’s responsibility).

-For Federal Stafford Loans, a letter and email with Exit Counseling instructions is sent to the withdrawn student and any future scheduled disbursements for the aid year are cancelled.
+For Federal Direct Loans, a letter and email with Exit Counseling instructions is sent to the withdrawn student and any future scheduled disbursements for the aid year are cancelled.